Brainspotting Therapy is The Mind-Body Connection for Healing Trauma

 And it happens when they focus at a specific spot in their field of vision.

-Over time, Grand, discovered Brainspotting-a technique with the power to access, diagnose and treat a variety of physical and emotionally-based conditions.
+Over time he finds Brainspotting-a technique with the power to access, diagnose and treat a variety of physical and emotionally-based conditions.

 Unresolved pain and trauma have a tremendous impact on everything we do as individuals.
 It may disrupt our lives in ways we don’t even realize.